7thResonance/7thResonance-Reaper-Scripts/README.md

 Insert FX Based on Selection - Open add FX window based on the mouse cursor postition (Track or Items)

 Control Sends of Selected Track - Allows to control send volume of many tracks at once

+Adds [Frozen] to Frozen Track's Name - Add ' [Frozen] to Frozen tracks, removes it when thawed